 ESO Sorcerer Class Mastery Passives

 Implosion was removed from the game years ago because it was unhealthy for balance.
 Verish said the team found a way to bring it back at a much healthier power level.
-The pet penalty on Implosion is worth noting for Sorcerer players who run permanent pets, as it directly reduces the proc chance.

 For current Sorcerer skills and builds, see the ESO Sorcerer page.